Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/rawserverdata.md

 <br>

 ### Permissions needed:
 >**Administrator** - only administrators can use this command, as it can output potentially sensitive data {.is-danger}

+> **:star:Premium feature/command :star:** - this feature/command can only be used on boosted servers (requires a Zoe premium subscription)

 <br>